 It’s also helped that I’ve been in marketing for more than 25 years, having earned my credentials and several awards in the business world.
 This has chiseled and honed a significant facet of my creative style, which spans corporate strategy, graphic design, copy writing, video production, web development and most anything that has required creative ideas to shape rhetorical messaging.
 I’ve been lucky to work professionally as the person I actually am.

-The takeaway is that, as suggested elsewhere, we are all inherently connected.
-I’m baffled by the taking of knee-jerk political positions that build walls around narrow-minded and homogeneous thinking, which itself springs from fear.
-Real solutions don’t come about through exclusion, but (however trite this might sound) acts of inclusion – whose root word “include” is an apt description for the container on which we all live: Planet Earth.
+The takeaway is that we are all inherently connected.
+I’m baffled by the adopting of knee-jerk political positions that build walls around narrow-minded and homogeneous thinking, which itself springs from fear.
+Real solutions don’t come about through exclusion, but (however trite this might sound) acts of inclusion – whose root word “include” is an apt description for the container in which we all live: Planet Earth.
 Contrary to forces trying to pull us apart, the colorful threads of diversity are what bind the world closer together, much like an Afghan rug or a handmade Mexican scarf, whose strength is derived from the alternating warp and weft of their fibers.

 Our happiness and, I suspect, very survival depends on taking an interwoven approach.